 While Cornwall is one of the most popular regions of the UK for holidaying Brits, cycling holidays in Cornwall are less well known.
-But for those that love to climb, it’s a fantastic choice with plenty of steep hills, including some of the toughest climbs in the UK, and jaw-dropping scenery.
+So what does the most southwesterly English county have to offer those who love to cycle?

-Thanks to its sandy beaches and myriad of tourist attractions, Cornwall is great summer holiday destination.
-As well as some fantastic road bike routes, you’ll also find lots of pancake-flat family-friendly cycle trails which can offer parents the perfect mix of rollercoaster rides in the mornings and leisurely family rides in the afternoons.
+Thanks to its sandy beaches and myriad of tourist attractions, Cornwall is a great summer holiday destination.
+As well as some fabulous road bike routes, you’ll also find lots of pancake-flat family-friendly cycle trails.
+These can offer parents the perfect mix of rollercoaster rides in the mornings and leisurely family rides in the afternoons.

 Where is Cornwall?

-Cornwall is located in the far south west corner of England.
-It sits on a peninsula with the neighbouring county of Devon to the east, surrounded by ocean to the north, south and west.
+Before hitting the cycle trails of Cornwall, you need to think about getting there.
+The county is located in the far south west corner of England.
+It sits on a peninsula with the neighbouring county of Devon to the east, and is surrounded by ocean to the north, south and west.

 Cornwall is a rural county with lots of picturesque seaside and estuary towns including the bigger places such as St Ives, Fowey, Penzance, Newquay and Falmouth and smaller villages like Polperro, Looe and Padstow.